Should high frequency trades be tightly supervised? What Citigroup’s Nikhil Kohli says - BusinessToday

 "I think that is probably where HFT serves its purpose the best, because at the end of the day, they are liquidity provider.
 They are very important.
 But you cannot have a situation where they suddenly become 75-80 per cent of the market," Kohli said.

 Murray Steel COO - APAC, Qube Research & Technologies, another panelist, said HFT is, by definition, a not source of competitive advantage.
 He called it a style of trading.
-"A lots of HFT traders are actually providing liquidity.
+"Lots of HFT traders are actually providing liquidity.
 They are making markets.
 There sheer constant orderbooks, academic studies have shown, thousands bit of spreads, actually improve transaction cost for retail players.
 Its a style of trading rather than an obvious advantage" he said.

 He said where 'speed bumps' are introduced, HFTs are generally offered access in terms of time.
 Exchanges have to still make sure, as they are liquidity providers, they should be offered incentives such as market-making schemes.
 Steel said markets will evolve.
-He said there was a time when even electronic trading was brand new and possibly contributed to 1,987 US market crash, known as Black Monday.
+He said there was a time when even electronic trading was brand new and possibly intensified the 1987 US market crash.